Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Oral administration of hyaluronic acid to improve skin conditions via a randomized double-blind clinical test

-Double-blind RCT with 129 women.
-Oral hyaluronic acid (100–200 mg/day) improved skin hydration from week 2, skin tone from week 4, and epidermal thickness after 12 weeks, in both young and elderly participants.
+Double-blind randomised trial in 129 women.
+Oral hyaluronic acid (100 to 200 mg per day) improved skin hydration from week 2, skin tone from week 4, and epidermal thickness after 12 weeks, in both young and older participants.

 Oral Hyaluronan Relieves Wrinkles and Improves Dry Skin: A 12-Week Double-Blinded, Placebo-Controlled Study